 Shareholding: Yourself

 You can also apply to the Ministry of Manpower for an Employment Pass or EntrePass to work in Singapore as the local director.
+A licensed Singapore Employment Agency can assist you to do so.
 The application process is not complex and if you intend to actively run the business in Singapore, you should apply for this pass.
 Once you receive your Employment or EntrePass, you will not require a local nominee director.
 You can remove your nominee director

-At Singapore Secretary Services, our fees for incorporating a Singapore company is SGD$450 onwards.
+At Raffles Corporate Services, our fees for incorporating a Singapore company is SGD$450 onwards.
 The pricing depends on the complexity of the company set-up and shareholding.
 This fee includes corporate secretary services for a year.
 We also arrange for local nominee directors to be seated on the boards of companies.
-Depending on the complexity and job scope of the nominee director, these services usually cost about SGD$200 a month or SGD$2,000 a year.
+Depending on the complexity and job scope of the nominee director, these services usually cost about SGD$200 a month (payable in quarters) or SGD$2,000 a year.
 We also provide registered address and mail forwarding services.
 It will cost $200 a year.

-You should now open a bank account with a local Singapore bank.
-In most cases, the banker will require you to see you in person.
+You should now open a corporate bank account for your Singapore company with a local Singapore bank.
+In certain cases, the banker will require you to see you in person.
 Thus you may have to take a trip down to Singapore to open a bank account.
 The signatories for cheques or authorised personnel for making Internet banking transactions are decided by you.
 In some cases, you will require your corporate secretary or nominee director to sign some of the banking documents.
 Arrangements will be made for all the required parties to meet the banker.
+If the bank does not require your presence in Singapore, you may be able to open the corporate bank account remotely.
+Raffles Corporate Services works with all major banks in Singapore as well as most digital banks providing digital bank services to Singapore registered company.
+You may contact us for more information.

-Once you have the company and bank account set up, it would be wise to take note of the requirements of running a Singapore company.
+Once you have the company and corporate bank account set up, it would be wise to take note of the requirements of running a Singapore company.
 Bookkeeping is the first step.
 You should keep proper accounts of your business transactions.
-You can either use an accounting software or platforms like Xero or Waveapps or sign up for bookkeeping services with an accountant.
+You can either use an accounting software or platform like Xero or sign up for bookkeeping services with an accountant.

 Next, you should be looking for office space if you intend to have a physical office.
 Singapore has a wide range of good commercial and industrial spaces to suit your needs.
 If you are in doubt, ask your corporate secretary for advice or recommendations.